 The idea of a warm up is to get your body ready for the exercise you are about to do.
-It maybe getting you ready for a training session, it maybe getting you ready for a match.
-Now think about what level of ready you need to be for a training session compared to a match and then you may start to think about the use 0f a warm up.
+It maybe getting you ready for a training session or a match.
+Now think about what level of ready you need to be for a training session compared to a match and then you may start to think about the use of a warm up.

-Your body isn’t always switched on ready for action at any time so you need to prepare you body and your mind to the task ahead.
-Imagine how your body feels when you first wake up in the morning, most of us wouldn’t jump out of bed and start exercising, it takes time for your body to be ready and this is what the aim of the warm up is.
+Your body isn’t always switched on ready for action at any time.
+So you need to prepare your body and your mind to the task ahead.
+Imagine how your body feels when you first wake up in the morning.
+Most of us wouldn’t jump out of bed and start exercising.
+It takes time for your body to be ready and this is the saim aim for a warm up.

 Alongside this with young athletes who’s muscles are stiffer than an adults they will need to dynamically get the muscles ready to be lengthened.
 This maybe with deep lunges for tackles or high kicks to be ready for sprints.
 If you don’t then this is how your body can sometimes not cope and you end up with a strain.

 What are the positive effects of a warm up?

 There are so many positive things that a warm up can do.

 - As mentioned above, it helps to stretch your muscles, this can be done by dynamic stretches.
 Dynamic stretches will also loosen your back and hips.